NovaappAi/novaapp_ai/README.md

 Working Copy
 ============

-Welcome to Working Copy, a full-featured Git client for iOS. :birthday:
+Welcome. to Working Copy, a full-featured Git client for iOS. :birthday:

 Git is a powerful system and can take some time to master.
 The same is true for this application and even though you will not need to work with the command-line, some understanding of Git is needed.
 If you are not confident with the core concepts of Git you should